peter-sattler/bowling-for-dollars/README.md

 2. During each frame, a player gets two attempts to knock down all ten pins.
 Turns are called “frames,” and each player plays ten frames in a game.
 3. Knocking down all the pins on your first throw is called a strike.
-4. If you miss at least one pin on the first throw and then knock down any remaining pins on your second throw, it's called a spare.
+4. If you miss at least one pin on the first throw and then knock down all remaining pins on your second throw, it's called a spare.
 5. Open frames are simply frames that leave at least one pin standing.
 6. Scoring is based on the number of pins knocked down.
 Except, when you get a spare, you get 10 plus the number of